Control System

 Financial Control Parameters

-NORMA Group’s most important financial performance indicators include the following value- and growth-oriented key figures, which have a direct impact on NORMA Group’s value creation: organic Group sales growth, adjusted EBITA and adjusted EBIT as well as net operating cash flow.
+NORMA Group’s most important financial performance indicators include the following value and growth oriented key figures, which have a direct impact on NORMA Group’s value creation: Group sales, adjusted EBIT margin and net operating cash flow.
 These key figures lead to the NORMA Value Added (NOVA) as the primary strategic performance indicator.
-NORMA Group uses these key figures to continuously monitor growth, profitability, liquidity and capital efficiency.
+NORMA Group uses these key figures to continuously monitor its success in terms of growth, profitability, liquidity and capital efficiency.

-For long-term comparison and for a better understanding of how the business is developing, NORMA Group adjusts the operating result for certain expenses.
-In contrast to previous years, since fiscal year 2020, only those expenses that relate to the acquisition of subsidiaries are adjusted.
+For long-term comparison and for a better understanding of how the business is developing, NORMA Group adjusts the operating result for certain expenses in connection with realized M&A transactions.

 Net operating cash flow

-In order to maintain the Group’s financial independence and solvency at all times, NORMA Group is also guided by net operating cash flow in addition to the aforementioned key figures.
-Net operating cash flow includes the most important cash-effective items that can be influenced by the individual business units and provides information on whether NORMA Group can finance its operating business out of its cash flow.
-It is calculated on the basis of the adjusted EBITDA plus changes in working capital minus capital expenditures.
-The key approaches to improving net operating cash flow are therefore to increase sales, to improve the adjusted operating result (adjusted EBITDA) and to engage in sustained value-enhancing investment activity.
-In addition, consistent management of working capital focusing on constant optimization also has a positive effect on net operating cash flow.
+In order to maintain the Group’s financial independence and solvency at all times, NORMA Group is also guided by net operating cash flow in managing the Company.
+This comprises the most important cash-effective items that can be influenced by the individual business units and provides information on whether NORMA Group can finance its operating business out of its cash flow.
+It is calculated on the basis of adjusted EBITDA plus changes in working capital, less investments from operations.
+The main starting points for improving net operating cash flow are therefore to increase sales, to improve the operating result (EBITDA) adjusted for special effects and to engage in sustained value-enhancing investment activity.
+In addition, consistent management of working capital focusing on continuous optimization also has a positive impact on net operating cash flow.

 NORMA Value Added (NOVA)